Skip to main content

 StepDescription

-02 — Check AvailabilityCheck availability regularly, since inventory changes frequently.
-Set up alerts where offered to be informed the moment new combinations are released.
+02 — Check AvailabilityCheck availability regularly, since inventory changes often.
+Set up alerts where offered, so new combinations reach you the moment they are released.

-03 — Evaluate CostsCompare upfront and ongoing fees across providers, and weigh them against the marketing value of the number.
+03 — Evaluate CostsCompare upfront and ongoing fees across providers.
+Weigh them against the marketing value of the number.

-04 — Secure the NumberAct quickly once a suitable number appears, and complete the provider's purchasing process promptly to avoid losing it.
+04 — Secure the NumberAct fast once a suitable number appears.
+Complete the provider's purchasing process right away, so it does not slip away.

 One caution: only buy from licensed carriers or their authorized resellers.
-Fraudsters exploit local prefixes for "neighbor spoofing," and the FTC's phone scam guidance recommends verifying any seller before paying for a number.
+Fraudsters exploit local prefixes for "neighbor spoofing."
+The FTC's phone scam guidance recommends verifying any seller before paying for a number.

 Ready when you are